-This section includes policies which seek ensure the delivery of housing to meet the districts needs, including:
+This section includes policies which seek to ensure the delivery of housing to meet the District's needs, including:

 - The District's Housing Requirement

-- Strategic Sources of Supply
+- ■ Strategic Sources of Supply

-- Housing Distribution
+- ■ Housing Distribution

 - Managing Housing Delivery in a Sustainable Way

-- Housing Mix and Quality
+- ■ Housing Mix and Quality

 - Affordable Housing

+- ■ Gypsies, Travellers and Travelling Showpeople.

-- 5.3.1 In terms of population and housing Bradford is changing rapidly.
-One of the biggest challenges facing the district in the period up to 2030 is how to accommodate a rapidly growing population whilst also responding to the effects of significant changes in its social and demographic profile.
+- In terms of population and housing Bradford is changing rapidly.
+One of the biggest challenges facing the District in the period up to 2030 is how to accommodate a rapidly growing population whilst also responding to the effects of significant changes in its social and demographic profile.
 This section of the Core Strategy will set out both policies and principles to facilitate and deliver sustainable housing growth and ensure that housing providers in all sectors provide the type and quality of new homes which will meet the needs and aspirations of its existing and future population.
-Taken together the policies here and in this rest of this document must help to ensure that housing growth stimulates and supports regeneration and prosperity in the district, while helping deliver successful places at all scales ranging from the sub areas, towns and villages outlined in Section 4, to the creation at a more local level of successful neighbourhoods through high quality and inclusive design. - 5.3.2 This means that growth must be part of a program which continues to secure the regeneration of the district's urban areas, and which, while recognising the need for development in some green field and green belt locations, still has at its heart the over arching principles of making best and most efficient use of urban and previously developed land and protecting the district's best and most valued green infrastructure, spaces and habitats. - 5.3.3 The Council is currently revising its District Housing Strategy.
-The intention is that the policies and approach of this section compliments, supports and delivers the vision and key objectives of the emerging Housing and Homelessness Strategy for Bradford as outlined below:
+Taken together the policies here and in this rest of this document must help to ensure that housing growth stimulates and supports regeneration and prosperity in the District, while helping deliver successful places at all scales ranging from the sub areas, towns and villages outlined in Section 4, to the creation at a more local level of successful neighbourhoods through high quality and inclusive design. - This means that growth must be part of a program which continues to secure the regeneration of the District's urban areas, and which, while recognising the need for development in some green field and Green Belt locations, still has at its heart the over arching principles of making best and most efficient use of urban and previously developed land and protecting the District's best and most valued green infrastructure, spaces and habitats. - 5.3.3 The intention is that the policies and approach of this section compliments, supports and delivers the Vision and key Objectives of the emerging Housing and Homelessness Strategy for Bradford as outlined below: